Astrophysics (Index)About

 Minkowski space is a particular mathematical model of spacetime which fits very well with the Lorentz transformation used in the equations of special relativity.
 It treats time as a dimension along an axis of imaginary numbers, i.e., real numbers multiplied by i, which is the square root of minus one.
 Minkowski spacetime's advantage is that measuring distances using the Pythagorean theorem naturally extend to time: whereas a distance across a plane is √(x²+y²) for coordinates across the plane, spacetime "distances" (spacetime intervals, such as between two events at different times) are √(d²-t²) for d as the distance between the events and t as time expressed as (c × our concept of time).
 This can be expressed as the normal Pythagorean-theorem form √(d²+t²) if t includes i (i × c × our concept of time).

 Special relativity models a (4D) spacetime that is like Euclidean space extended to include a fourth dimension, but it specifically does not fix the time and space we experience to fixed axes of its four dimensions: there is an angle between the time axes of a pair objects that are moving relative to each other, and similarly for their corresponding space axes.
 General relativity additionally models space and spacetime as non-Euclidean, i.e., with curvature.
-The effects of relativity are too small for us to perceive in everyday life.
+Its effects are also too small for us to perceive in everyday life.

 (physics,relativity)